 Species such as Forest Red Gum (Eucalyptus tereticornis) planted at Ivory Creek is a key koala habitat and food tree.
 By including this in the revegetation, we will extend and create habitat for these iconic animals.

 Other wildlife that may benefit from the restoration work occurring at Ivory Creek include the Grey-headed Flying Fox; a species that is classified as vulnerable due to land clearing.
-For their diet and habitat, Gre-headed Flying Foxes utilise flowering eucalypt species such as the Gum Topped Box (Eucalyptus moluccana).
+For their diet and habitat, Grey-headed Flying Foxes utilise flowering eucalypt species such as the Gum Topped Box (Eucalyptus moluccana).
 They also play an important role in ecosystems as they move seed and pollen through the forest to help it develop and regenerate.

 Climate Action